hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## Example

-Here, we will test the Kotlin compiler by employing hephaestus' program generator .
-Specifically with the following command we are going to produce 30 test programs in batches of 10 test programs using 2 workers.
+Here, we will test the Kotlin compiler by employing Hephaestus's program generator.
+Specifically, we will produce 30 test programs in batches of 10 test programs using two workers with the following command.

 ```
 hephaestus@e0456a9b520e:~/hephaestus$ hephaestus.py \